marshburndev/marshburndev/README.md

 ### What am I doing?

-1. Aside from working a full-time job, I am currently learning AI and ML as well as Cloud Computing and migrating applications to AWS.
+1. Aside from working a full-time job, my school work this term currently consists of learning AI and ML as well as Cloud Computing and migrating applications to AWS.

 2. I like to keep my skills sharp with competitive programming via Code Wars and Hacker Rank as well as building small projects from scratch, for fun.